 Q3.
-Whether DPOs should be allowed to have variable NCF for different bouquets/plans for and within a state/City/Town/ Village?
+Whether DPOs should be allowed to have variable NCF for different bouquets/plans for and within a state/ City/ Town/ Village?
 If yes, should there be some defined parameters for such variable NCF?
-Please provide detailed reasons/justifications.
-Will there be an NCF?
-Please provide detailed reasons/justification.
+Please provide detailed reasons/ justification.
 Will there be any adverse impact on any stakeholder, if variable NCF is considered?

-We, DCBOA, will urge of a set of standard NCF rates should be prescribed for different classification of locations such as Metro cities, Urban Cities, Towns and Villages or Rural areas.
+DSPF holds the view that differential, but a set of standard NCF rates should be prescribed for different classification of locations such as Metro cities, Urban Cities, Towns and Villages or Rural areas.